googlefonts/fontra/README.md

 [Fontra Pak](https://github.com/googlefonts/fontra-pak) is a Fontra distribution for macOS and Windows.
 It is a self-contained Fontra server application, which allows you to view and edit fonts in the default browser.
 We don't have releases for it yet, but you can grab the latest nightly build from the topmost [“Build Application”](https://github.com/googlefonts/fontra-pak/actions) workflow, or, more conveniently, directly from [fontra.xyz](https://fontra.xyz).

 Fontra Pak also works on Linux and other platforms, but we do not provide binaries.
-For Linux, there are comminity-supported options.
+For Linux, there are community-supported options.

 ### Install from the source code